dprince/undercloud_containers/README.md

 doit.sh: The main script which sets up a centos 7 machine with all the bits necessary to run the containerized undercloud.

 cleanup.sh: Cleans up git repos so you can do a fresh checkout of everything.
-Should be able to run doit.sh again after running this.
+Should be able to run doit.sh again after running this.  **Make sure you don't have any local changes because this will delete them!**

 dprince.sh: If you're dprince you'll looooooove it!